DeboraKis/Weather-Dashboard/docs/readme.md

 # Weather Dashboard

 A modern, responsive weather application for your web development portfolio.
-This project showcases your ability to work with:
+This project showcases my ability to work with:

 - Modern JavaScript (ES6+)
 - API integration